 4. Posting jobs in the same old spots

-One of the most common mistake a recruiter makes is that either they keep posting their openings in the same old spots or in the desperation to find candidates, they post it everywhere.
+One of the most common mistakes a recruiter makes is that either they keep posting their openings in the same old spots or in the desperation to find candidates, they post it everywhere.

 The same spot will generally attract the same type of candidates again and again.
 And while you may think that covering all the bases — posting your opening on every platform, will help you reach the most candidates possible, it might not be the most efficient option.